gprMax/gprMax/docs/source/features.rst

 Dispersive media
 ----------------

 gprMax has always included the ability to represent dispersive materials using a single-pole Debye model.
 Many materials can be adequately represented using this approach for the typical frequency ranges associated with GPR.
-However, multi-pole Debye, Drude and Lorenz functions are often used to simulate the electric susceptibility of materials such as: water [PIE2009]_, human tissue [IRE2013]_, cold plasma [LI2013]_, gold [VIA2005]_, and soils [BER1998]_, [GIAK2012]_, [TEI1998]_.
+However, multi-pole Debye, Drude and Lorentz functions are often used to simulate the electric susceptibility of materials such as: water [PIE2009]_, human tissue [IRE2013]_, cold plasma [LI2013]_, gold [VIA2005]_, and soils [BER1998]_, [GIAK2012]_, [TEI1998]_.
 Electric susceptibility relates the polarization density to the electric field, and includes both the real and imaginary parts of the complex electric permittivity variation.
 In the new version of gprMax a recursive convolution based method is used to express dispersive properties as apparent current density sources [GIA2014]_.
-A major advantage of this implementation is that it creates an inclusive susceptibility function that holds, as special cases, Debye, Drude and Lorenz materials.
+A major advantage of this implementation is that it creates an inclusive susceptibility function that holds, as special cases, Debye, Drude and Lorentz materials.
 For further details see the :ref:`material commands section <materials>`.

 Realistic soils, heterogeneous objects and rough surfaces
 ---------------------------------------------------------